 - Push button in to turn on and gradually turn the volume up.
-Now place the probe over the artery (brachial or posterior tibial). - The frequency used is 8 Megahertz (vibrations of 8 million times per second).
+Apply AQUASONIC or any gel made for ultrasonic physical therapy equipment to the tip of the Doppler probe.
+Next, place the probe over the artery (brachial or posterior tibial). - The frequency used is 8 Megahertz (vibrations of 8 million times per second).
 In order to hear the signal above background noise, the instrument must be pushed in toward the artery.
 Angling the beam upstream improves the signal.
 For deeper vessels, the unit will have to be tilted back toward perpendicular, but NOTE: the instrument works poorly or not at all if held fully perpendicular to the flow.
 It must always be angled into and IN LINE with the flow.
-Please refer to Figure 1 on following page.
+Please refer to Figure 1.

 - In some places along the posterior tibial artery, there is anatomical hiding of the vessel by muscle or tendons.
-Move up or down the vessel a little to find the best signal above background noise. - The purpose of the Doppler is to determine that blood is or is not flowing under the cuff.
+Move up or down the vessel a little to find the best signal above background noise. - The purpose of the Doppler is to determine if blood is or is not flowing under the cuff.
 For correct interpretation, the probe MUST be centered directly over the artery and must not be moved while inflating the cuff. - Please note that the Doppler unit turns itself off after 5 minutes automatically.
 This may occur in the middle of a measurement.
+This is may vary by Doppler model.